christophhart/HISE/hi_snex/Readme.md

 The `processFrame` method will be always be prioritised over the `processSample` method because once you define it, it's highly likely that you want to perform some kind of interleaved algorithm.

-The fastest operation mode is of course using the `processChannel` method with a `loop_block` iterator, however using the `processFrame` method should be equally fast as using a `framex_block` method.
+The fastest operation mode is of course using the `processChannel` method with a `for` iterator, however using the `processFrame` method should be equally fast as using a `framex_block` method.

 **Frame based processing**: Some DSP algorithms need to have all samples of each channel available at the same time.
 The simplest example would be a stereo-to mono converter, which just add the channels: